Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

-This procedure is illustrated in Fig.~\ref{fig:trace}.
-Manually supplying a trace is possible with the \texttt{add\_trace()} function.
+Manually supplying a trace (determined a priori or copied from another observation) is possible with the \texttt{add\_trace} function.
 This is particularly useful for faint and/or confused sources that are beyond the capability of automated tracing.
 For example, if there is a faint transient source on top of a galaxy, a manual offset may be needed for extraction if the host is dominating the flux to a level that forced extraction is necessary.
-Otherwise, we recommend extracting the two (or more) most significant peaks for validation; the number needed depends on the environment and the morphology of the galaxy.
+For an optical design where the source spectrum is always illuminated at the same pixels of a detector, it is possible to reuse the trace from the standard frame for spectral extraction of the science target.

+In the cross-correlation process, ASPIRED supports the upsampling of the data.
+Because more than one target could be incident on the slit, we do not attempt to fit any profile at this stage.
+Hence, the shifts found are always quantized to an integer pixel level.
+However, the polynomial fitted through the shifts as a function of the dispersion direction is a continuous function.
+The final precision depends on the upsampling rate.
+If no upsampling is performed and the spectrum is tilted by one pixel across the entire range of dispersion, for example, this step will not be able to get the tilt correctly.
+By default, we set the upsampling rate to four.
+This should be sufficient to correct for a tilt in the spectrum as little as 0.25 pixels across the entire range of dispersion.